perrygoy/hubot-secret-santa/README.md

 hubot-secret-santa
 ==================

-🎅🏻 Ho ho ho!
+🎅 Ho ho ho!
 This module allows you to run secret Santa events in your Slack!

     Perry: !santa start $50
-    hubot: 🎅🏻 Ho ho ho!
+    hubot: 🎅 Ho ho ho!
 Santa's workshop is open to spread holiday cheer!
 You can join this secret Santa sortie by saying `!santa join [message]`, where `[message]` is a message to your Santa about what you might like to recieve!
     Katy: !santa join "I like socks!"
-    hubot: 🎅🏻 Ho ho ho!
+    hubot: 🎅 Ho ho ho!
 You've been added to my list!
+    Bandy: !santa join "I like socks!"
+    hubot: 🎅 Ho ho ho!
+You've been added to my list!
+    Perry: !santa pair
+    hubot: 🎅 Ho ho ho!
+I've checked my list twice and told all my little helpers who will be receiving their gifts of holiday cheer.
+If you need any reminders of your recipient or their message, send me `!santa` in a private message!
+    Perry: !santa end
+    hubot: 🎅 Ho ho ho!
+I hope everyone had a wonderful holiday, full of cheer and good will!
+Here are some stats about this secret Santa:
+        *Date Started*: 12/25/2019
+        *Initiator*: @Perry
+        *Santas*:
+            @Perry 🎁=> @Bandy
+            @Bandy 🎁=> @Katy
+            @Katy 🎁=> @Perry
+    Until next year!
+Happy holidaaays!

 ## Commands